iejMac/iejmac.github.io/_posts/2025-03-26-alignments.markdown

 title:  "Exploring Tensor Alignments in Neural Networks"
 author: Maciej Kilian, Maksymilian Wojnar
 ---
-This document is a summary from a light exploration into neural network parametrizations.
-The parametrization space we’ll focus on is the abc-parametrization whose definition we borrow from [1] and we use width as the scaling axis.
+This document summarizes our exploration into neural network parametrizations, focusing specifically on the abc-parametrization framework defined in [1], with width serving as our primary scaling axis.

 <div align="center">
   <img src="/assets/alignments/parametrization_definition.png" width="500"/>